CloudEngineHub/pumafabrics/README.md

 # TamedPUMA: safe and stable imitation learning with geometric fabrics

 Code accompanying the paper "TamedPUMA: safe and stable imitation learning with geometric fabrics" (L4DC 2025) :tiger:.
-The paper is available at RELEASED_SOON, and our [website](https://autonomousrobots.nl/paper_websites/pumafabrics) contains several videos and background material.
+The paper is available at [Arxiv](https://arxiv.org/abs/2503.17432v1), and our [website](https://autonomousrobots.nl/paper_websites/pumafabrics) contains several videos and background material.

 TamedPUMA is a safe and stable extension of learned stable motion primitives (PUMA) augmented with the recently developed geometric fabrics for safe and stable operations in the presence of obstacles.